Jaranwala: Agriculture

-Jaranwala has fertile land.
-It produces crops like rice, wheat, sugarcane, vegetables and fruits.
+Jaranwala produces crops including rice, wheat, sugarcane, vegetables, and fruits.
 Its grain market is one of the busiest markets in Punjab.
 It is also the biggest consumer of fertilizers by volume in Pakistan.

 Transportation

 Jaranwala is 10 km from the M3 motorway interchange.
 There are daily bus services from and to Lahore and Faisalabad.
 There are many trains coming from Lahore on the Shorkot–Sheikhupura Branch Line.
 The nearest airport is the Faisalabad International Airport, which is approximately 50 km from the city.

 Main roads

 There are seven main roads from Jaranwala to other cities.